ray-project/ray/doc/source/cluster/vms/references/ray-cluster-configuration.rst

             # The resource pool where the head node should live, if unset, will be
             # the frozen VM's resource pool.
             resource_pool: str
-            # Mandatory: The frozen VM name from which the head node will be instant-cloned.
-            frozen_vm_name: str
             # The datastore to store the vmdk of the head node vm, if unset, will be
             # the frozen VM's datastore.
             datastore: str